tmkhoyan/configParser/README.md

  -- cell/matrix            = 2D matrix with m columns (space separated values) and n rows (lines after header).
 Note that the           function returns a cell.
 To convert to array simple do cell2mat(opt.mycellarray)

--File type is also customizable (i.e. txt or conf or whatever) -order of files is not relevant
+- File type is also customizable (i.e. txt or conf or whatever)
+- order of files is not relevant

 Usage:
--create a txt file similar to config.txt e.g.
+- create a txt file similar to config.txt e.g.
--put desired header names in a cell with strings (order is not relevant but caracters must match) -acces config with:
+- put desired header names in a cell with strings (order is not relevant but caracters must match)
+- acces config with:
     [options] = readConfig('path/to/config',headernames,'//','{}',false); % varargin: 1=commentdelim, 2=headerdelim 3: -
--loadOptionsList is a local function to create the header names.
+- loadOptionsList is a local function to create the header names.
 If this is not desired simply use:
        % optionsList = {...
        %      'path'
        %      'paths'